 There is a big task ahead of us.
-A survey from Resolution, the organisation behind the awareness week and its ongoing commitment to non-confrontational divorce, has released a survey which shows that only just over half (51%) of people would consider a non-court options in helping to reach a divorce settlement.
+Resolution, the organisation behind the awareness week and its ongoing commitment to non-confrontational divorce, has released a survey which shows that only just over half (51%) of people would consider a non-court options in helping to reach a divorce settlement.
 Just 24% of those polled thought a non-court based method would “protect the rights of both parties” and only 50% thought a non-court based approach would be better for children.

 Avoiding court in divorce cases makes sense